elunna/nerfhack-changelog/README.md

 ### VALKYRIE
 * More fire traps on valk quest
-* Valkyries get a winter wolf cub as a starting pet.
-* They can also pacify and tame winter wolves/cubs via the #chat command.
+* Valkyries can pacify and tame winter wolves/cubs via the #chat command.
 * Since the war hammer is now a two-handed weapon, valkyries will have to decide whether to use Mjollnir or go a different route (two-weaponing other weapons or using a single weapon whilst advancing shield skill)
-* Valkyries start with 5 daggers (SLASH'EM).

 **Skill adjustments for valkyries:**